 …After Agni Pariksha

 Though Sita and Rama re-united right after Ravana’s defeat, questions surfaced about Sita’s virtue.
 Some accused her of being unchaste while under Ravana’s control.
 So Sita had to undergo Agni Pariksha (fire ordeals) to prove her innocence.
 In the Biblical epic, upon winning his victory over sin and death, Jesus ascended to heaven to prepare for his Love, whom He will return for.
-While separated from Him, we also have to go through ordeals, or trials, which the Bible likens to fire; not to prove our innocence, but to purify ourselves from that which contaminates His pure love.
+While separated from Him, we also have to go through ordeals, or trials, which the Bible likens to fire; not to prove our innocence, but to purify ourselves from that contaminating His pure love.
 The Bible uses this imagery

 Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead, 4 and into an inheritance that can never perish, spoil or fade.
 This inheritance is kept in heaven for you, 5 who through faith are shielded by God’s power until the coming of the salvation that is ready to be revealed in the last time.
 6 In all this you greatly rejoice, though now for a little while you may have had to suffer grief in all kinds of trials.
 7 These have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.
 8 Though you have not seen him, you love him; and even though you do not see him now, you believe in him and are filled with an inexpressible and glorious joy, 9 for you are receiving the end result of your faith, the salvation of your souls.1 Peter 1:3-9